California Writers Club: Present day

 Today, writers conferences are held by several of the Club's branches, such as South Bay's East of Eden Writers Conference, San Francisco/Peninsula's Jack London Writers Conference, and San Fernando Valley's conferences.
 Each attracts from 100 to 400 writers and dozens of literary agents, editors, authors, and publishers from all over the United States to present lectures, workshops, and panel discussions on all aspects of the writing life.

-Writers Memorial Grove at Joaquin Miller Park in Oakland celebrates California's great writers with the planting of trees.
-The first tree was planted for Joaquin Miller.
-Bret Harte, Charles Warren Stoddard, Edward Rowland Sill, Ina Coolbrith, Jack London, Mark Twain, Charles Fletcher Lummis, and Edwin Markham are so honored as well as Dashiell Hammett, Gertrude Stein, and historians, Will Durant and Ariel Durant.
+The California Writers Club Writer-in-Residence sits on the board of Friends of Joaquin Miller Park and hosts literary events in the Park.